 For the Loupe view, you can select the Show Info Overlay option to display image information in the upper-left corner of the view.
 Choose items from the menus in Loupe Info 1 and Loupe Info 2 to create two different sets of information, and then choose either set from the Show Info Overlay menu.

 You can reset either group to its default state by clicking its Use Defaults button.
 Select Show Briefly When Photo Changes instead of Show Info Overlay to show the info overlay for only a few seconds when a new image is displayed in the Loupe view.
 Select the Show Message When Loading Or Rendering Photos option to display a notification in the lower part of the view while the image preview is updated.

 Click the Close button to close the Library View Options dialog box.

-You can choose which of the two information sets will be displayed by choosing an option from the View > Loupe Info menu, or by pressing the I key to cycle the info overlay through Loupe Info 1, Loupe Info 2, and its disabled state.
+Choose which of the two information sets will be displayed by choosing an option from the View > Loupe Info menu or by pressing the I key to cycle the info overlay through Loupe Info 1, Loupe Info 2, and its disabled state.

 Switch to Grid view.
 From the View > Grid View Style menu, you can choose whether to display additional information using either the Compact Cells layout or the Expanded Cells layout.
 Press the J key to cycle through the cell layouts.